MicrosoftDocs/query-docs/query-languages/dax/offset-function-dax.md

 ## Remarks

-Except for columns added by DAX table functions, each column in \<relation> must have a corresponding outer value to help define the current row on which to operate, with the following behavior:
+Except for columns added by DAX table functions, each column in \<relation>, when \<matchBy> is not present, or each column in \<matchBy> and \<partitionBy>,  when \<matchBy> is present, must have a corresponding outer value to help define the current row on which to operate, with the following behavior:

 - If there is exactly one corresponding outer column, its value is used.
 - If there is no corresponding outer column, then: